 The simplest control system for a 12VDC linear actuator for a user to implement will have to be a DPDT (double pole double throw) rocker switch.
 It can output DC current in both directions from the power supply, therefore it can control the linear actuator to extend and retract.
 The following steps must be taken, as displayed in the diagram below.

-Depends on the application, many users would prefer to control the linear actuator with a control box.
+Depending on the application, many users would prefer to control the linear actuator with a control box.
 At Progressive Automations, we offer a large variety of control box options.
-They are mostly plug and play, so there is very little need for additional wiring.
+They mostly plug and play, so there is very little need for additional wiring.
 They can generally be summarized into two simple steps.